 Technique #2: Focus groups

-In simpler terms, focus groups are small group interviews that include a moderator, and stakeholders, who all engage in an interactive discussion trying to elicit necessary project requirements, or refine the ones already established.
+Focus groups are small group interviews that include a moderator and stakeholders, all engaged in an interactive discussion to elicit or refine the necessary project requirements.

-Compared to one-on-one interviews, focus groups are designed to be more conversational.
+Compared to 1-on-1 interviews, focus groups are designed to be more conversational.

 Technique #3: Facilitated workshops